vsch/scheduler/README.md

 to run in the next scheduler loop invocation and after all ready tasks in the current invocation have been run.

-In version 2 of the library a `YieldingTask` type was added which can use yielding methods from within its `loop()` to release the CPU to other tasks or the main loop.
+In version 2 of the library a `AsyncTask` type was added which can use yielding methods from within its `loop()` to release the CPU to other tasks or the main loop.
 When the scheduler resumes the task, execution will continue after the call to the yielding method.